ethersphere/swarm-guide/contents/pss.rst

 Basics
 =============

-With ``pss`` you can send messages to any node in the swarm network.
+With ``pss`` you can send messages to any node in the Swarm network.
 The messages are routed in the same manner as retrieve requests for chunks.
-Instead of chunk hash reference, pss messages specify a destination in the overlay address space independently of the message payload.
+Instead of chunk hash reference, ``pss`` messages specify a destination in the overlay address space independently of the message payload.
 This destination can describe a *specific node* if it is a complete overlay address or a *neighbourhood* if it is partially specified one.
 Up to the destination, the message is relayed through devp2p peer connections using :dfn:`forwarding kademlia` (passing messages via semi-permanent peer-to-peer TCP connections between relaying nodes using kademlia routing).
-Within the destination neighbourhood the message is broadcast using gossip.
+Within the destination neighbourhood the message is broadcasted using a gossip protocol.

 Since ``pss`` messages are encrypted, ultimately *the recipient is whoever can decrypt the message*.
 Encryption can be done using asymmetric or symmetric encryption methods.